infocareworkshop/serviceorderhub-docs/Service order api.md

 ## GET /api/v1/case

-Get all info about created Case.
+Get all info about a certain Case.
 ### Input:
 | Name                   | Type       | Description                             |
 | ---------------------- | ---------- | --------------------------------------- |